lezsakdomi/headless-messenger/README.md

 ## About the code

 - There is the `./app.js` which handles the main workflows
-- All kind of classes can be found in `./classes`
+- All kinds of classes can be found in `./classes`
-    - You better start with `FacebookMessengerPageElement` which is the base for all DOM element
+    - You better start with `FacebookMessengerPageElement` which is the base for all DOM elements
         - Currently the `MessageListContainer` is the most important root node
     - There is a nice `./classes/index.js`.
-Don't use that.
+Don't use it.
 - This project uses [`config`](https://npmjs.com/package/config).

 ## Development workflow